melmanm/melmanm.github.io/_posts/2023-01-31-article4-azure-ad-b2c-session-management-with-MSAL-and-react-js-part1.md

 In order to determine user session status, application can cyclically call Azure AD B2C */authorize* endpoint. */authorize* endpoint is used to initialize OAuth flow.
 In the context authentication it is called with *scope=openid* parameter.
 As the result of the flow *id_token* is passed to the application.

 ---
-*MSAL.js always initializes PKCE grant flow to obtain id_token.*
+*MSAL.js always initializes authorization grant flow with PKCE to obtain the token.*

 ---